project-grand-canyon/pgc-admin/README.md

 Launches the test runner in the interactive watch mode.<br>
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### `npm run cypress-open` or `npm run cypress-run`
+### `npm run cypress-open` and `npm run cypress-run`

-Runs the cypress end-to-end tests.
-This requires the pgc-api to be running locally, with your admin frontend pointing to it.
+[Cypress](https://www.cypress.io/) is an end-to-end UI testing tool.

+Cypress tests require the [pgc-api](https://github.com/project-grand-canyon/pgc-api) and this project to be running locally.
-Do not run these if pointed at the production site, as they may change data!
+They also require the seed data created by pgc-api's `setup-db` script.
+Run this project with `npm run local` to ensure it is pointing at the local API.
+Do not run these if pointed at the production API, as they may change data!
 The tests have a safeguard that should stop them before anything harmful is done, though, if they try to access the production site.

+#### `npm run cypress-open`

+Opens the cypress GUI.
+This is useful to manually kick off end-to-end Cypress tests and observe the UI during the test.

+#### `npm run cypress-run`

+Runs the tests headlessly from the command line.

 ### `npm run build`